zkLinkProtocol/zklink-docs/docs/flows/deposit.md

 ---
 ## Step 3: Check and execute

-The zkLink service verifies the validity of the deposit request to ensure:

-- valid signature
-- there is enough token in the pending balance that is locked in the L1 vault
-- the request has never been executed before

-Once it passes, the user’s zkLink L2 account state will be updated.
+zkLink service verifies the deposit request, If it passes, the user's zkLink L2 account state is updated.

 ---
-## Step 4&5: Commit and prove
+## Step 4: Commit
 The deposit transaction is included in a batch and committed to L1.

-zkLink L2 service generates a validity proof and uploads it separately to L1 for verification.

 ---
+## Step 5: Prove
+The deposit transaction is included in a batch and committed to L1.

+---
 ## Step 6: Verification

-zkLink L1 smart contract verifies the `r_proof` using zero knowledge, and emits log( `final_root`).
+zkLink L1 smart contract verifies the proof using zero-knowledge and emits log( `final_root`).

 ---
-## Step 7: Send executed_tx to L1
+## Step 7: Send Executed Transaction to L1

-Remove the according amount from the pending balance.
+Remove the corresponding amount from the pending balance.

 The deposit transaction is settled with finality.